porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/performance/cdn.md

 which CDN those assets shall be loaded to get maximum performance in China.

 To achieve this, a global browser variable `PORSCHE_DESIGN_SYSTEM_CDN` was introduced which needs to be defined before initializing the Porsche Design System.

 Possible values that can be assigned:

 - `auto` (default - using RoW CDN and redirects to Chinese CDN automatically when necessary)
-- `cn` (forces using Chinese CDN directly) This gives the possibility for the consuming application to have either two dedicated builds for their application, one for China and one for RoW (rest of world) or following the build once, deploy many principle, it can be configured at start-up time.
+- `cn` (forces using Chinese CDN directly) This gives the possibility for the consuming application to have either **two dedicated builds** for their application, one for China and one for RoW (rest of world) or following the **build once, deploy many principle**, it can be configured at start-up time.

 Since handling the global configuration variable `PORSCHE_DESIGN_SYSTEM_CDN` isn't very nice, the `porscheDesignSystem.load()` function accepts a `cdn: 'auto' | 'cn'` option which will then set the